singer-io/getting-started/docs/BROKER_SPEC.md

 ### LOG Message

-A LOG message contain useful information relatives to the run of the tap/broker/target.
+A LOG message contain useful information relative to the run of the tap/broker/target.

 A LOG message have the following properties: